ShadowTheHedgehogHacking/ShdTH-Reloaded/README.md

 ## How to play / Setup
 Please verify you are using a 1:1 ShadowTheHedgehog USA ISO: md5: `fc936c9b0144c925b45b805fd39da2ac`

+IT IS RECOMMENDED TO USE THE "RELEASES" TAB RATHER THAN DOING THE BELOW.
+The below does not account for Nintendont compatibility by file deletion/downsampling/AFS replacements.

 To play this mod, you must:
-0. Note: It is recommended to use the "Releases" tab rather than doing the below, as the below does not account for Nintendont compatibility by file deletion/downsampling/AFS replacements
 1. Build a custom ISO overwriting any files from the `files` folder
 2. Enable Cheats and use provided game config .ini from the `code` folder